AstroSat UV Deep Field IV. An Extended UV disk around a massive spiral galaxy at z=0.67: Introduction

 XUV disks are found in $\sim 20$–30\% of nearby disk galaxies \citep{Thilker_2007ApJS..173..538T, Gil_de_paz_2007, Lemoinas2011}.
 While the phenomenon is often associated with spiral galaxies, extended UV emission is also observed in some blue early-type systems \citep{Moffett2012, Dhiwar_Lstar}, which may be rebuilding their disks.
 Due to the diversity in morphology, these galaxies span a wide region in the colour–magnitude diagram.
 The detected number density of XUV disks appears relatively uniform across stellar mass bins, but their relative fraction is higher in the high-mass regime \citep{Lemoinas2011}.

-However, detecting such XUV features at higher redshifts is observationally challenging due to their low surface brightness and the need for sub-kpc resolution.
+The typical surface brightness of XUV features in galaxies is $\mu (mag/arcsec^2)\gtrsim 26$, and detecting such XUV features at higher redshifts is observationally challenging due to their low surface brightness and the need for sub-kpc resolution.
 GALEX-based studies have been largely limited to the nearby Universe ($z \lesssim 0.05$).
 A rare example of intermediate-redshift XUV detection is provided by \citet{2022NaturBorgohain} (B22), using UVIT data to identify extended UV emission in blue compact dwarfs at $z \sim 0.1$–0.24 using PSF-corrected SB profile fitting.
 In this work, we present the discovery of an XUV disk in a massive spiral galaxy at $z \approx 0.67$, observed via the N242W band of UVIT onboard AstroSat.
 This is the most distant and most massive star-forming spiral galaxy hosting an XUV disk to date.

 In the following sections, we describe our data, and the disk modeling process (similar to B22) used to estimate the UV star formation threshold radius and $K_{80}$.
 We further estimate the gas accretion rate from lopsidedness in the stellar disk, and discuss this system's properties in comparison with literature XUV samples to build a case for its inside-out disk growth